Candy Mountain: Critical response

 The film generally received positive reviews from critics.
 Caryn James of The New York Times wrote, "...seems to be a small, quirky film, but it easily assumes the weight, ambition and success that many larger films aim for and miss."

-A review published in the August 25, 1988 edition of The Herald writes, "You might think that a movie directed by a still photographer would have a static, composed quality, but Frank goes the opposite way, to a raw, gritty sense of life.
-Life may not be a candy mountain, but Candy Mountain finds some unexpectedly sweet moments."

 J. Hoberman of The Village Voice wrote, "In a way, this shaggy-dog hipster road film is Frank's ultimate work -- evoking the end of the road and even the end of Endsville-but he has persevered."

 Despite mostly favourable reviews for the film, O'Connor's performance was criticized, with the Ottawa Citizen stating that "if [the production] had cast a different lead (someone like Mickey Rourke would have been ideal), Candy Mountain would have been much better than it is".

 As of March 2018, film review aggregator Rotten Tomatoes had issued a 100% rating based on reviews from 8 critics.

+Home video release

+In 2009, Candy Mountain screenwriter and co-director Rudy Wurlitzer sent PopMatters journalist Rodger Jacobs a screener copy of the film since it had not as yet seen a DVD release and Jacobs claimed to have business colleagues working in film preservation.
+After viewing the film, Rodgers wrote, "I assured Rudy that there would be no problem in convincing a distribution entity of the commercial value of the film for wide release in the DVD market."